Reproduction Aero AX Brake lever hoods

 Current service status

-Please allow 10 days production time, plus shipping time to your location (5 days should cover all global locations – I can’t control customs time or costs however).
+Please allow 10 days production time, plus shipping time to your location (5 days should cover all global locations – I can’t control customs time or costs however, packages are marked correctly in order to avoid problems – please note I ship from the UK).

 Basic fitting guide (applicable to original New Old Stock Aero AX hoods as well).